 Will I receive vacation time?

-Volunteers adhere to the vacation policies of the organizations they serve and are granted a minimum of two weeks of vacation per year.
+Volunteers in the 10-month program adhere to the vacation policies of the organizations they serve and are granted a minimum of 10 working days of vacation per year.
+During the 10-week program, vacation will be granted at the discretion of the Community Partner.
 Lutheran Young Adult Corps also has time for retreats or workshop days; this is not counted within the two weeks of vacation.